champifyio/env/README.md

 ## Background

 There are several tools to ensure that `process.env` is populated with the environment variables defined in your `.env`.
-In fact, we use [dotenv](https://www.npmjs.com/package/dotenv) at [Champify](https://champify.io) but we found it was too easy to do all of the right things and still cause problems.
+In fact, we use [dotenv](https://www.npmjs.com/package/dotenv) at [Champify](https://champify.io), but we still found it was too easy to do "all of the right things" and still face problems.

 For example, say you deployed code that did something like this (taken straight from the dotenv docs):

 ```typescript
 require('dotenv').config();